Why outsourcing makes sense

 Increasingly, those obligations also include sustainability or ESG factors.
 How do you see that evolving?

 The momentum behind tackling climate change is clearly a hot topic and one that is being driven into the fund management world today.
-Obviously, we have the EU sustainable finance regulation coming in this year.
+Obviously, we now have the EU sustainable finance regulation.
 That is predominantly aimed at funds with a sustainability agenda, with all other funds classified as neutral.

 It will be interesting to see the extent to which that impacts capital flows into funds offering those environmental credentials and the extent to which we start to see other fund managers playing catch up and starting to monitor and report on their environmental credentials as well.
 The process of recording and demonstrating sustainability is going to take a lot of time and effort and so is another area where outsourcing is likely to increase.